REmatchChile/REmatch-docs/tutorial.md

 - `\v`: a vertical whitespace
 - `\f`: a form feed (advance downward to the next "page")

+We end this review of the main RegEx operators in REQL.
+We are ready to move on to the main novel feature of REQL: capture variables.

 # Capturing variables

 ## Variables, matches, and spans